October 27, 2024

 Q. If I’m interested in coming along, what else do I need to know?

 Hoi Yin: The calm space is a safe and confidential space.
 It is an open friendly group.
 It is also FREE.
-However, it is not a crisis support or peer support.
+However, it is not crisis support or peer support.
 It is a space to learn and practice mindfulness together.

 If you are looking for something to do on the last Friday of the month in the afternoon, if you want to learn how to feel calm in a stressful event, or you are struggling to focus in the present and need a distraction, then this is a good space and opportunity to try our calm spaces.